rhysj6/homelab-mirror/README.md

 - **Ansible**: Configuration management and automation tool, used for automating the configuration and updating of servers.
 - **Semaphore UI**: A web-based UI for managing Ansible playbooks, making it easier to run and schedule playbooks.
 - **Rancher**: Container management platform for managing Kubernetes clusters, providing an easy-to-use web interface for looking at the state of my clusters and managing the lifecycle of my clusters.
+- **Azure DevOps**: Used for CI/CD pipelines, automating the running of Terraform modules when changes are made to the code in this repository.
+- **Renovate**: Automated dependency management tool that creates pull requests for updates to applications and modules, ensuring that my homelab is always up-to-date with the latest versions of software.